nalysius/sanca/README.md

 # Sanca

-Sanca is a scanner used to identify technologies running on a remote host.
-It focuses on providing an evidence for each finding.

 Using regex, Sanca tries to recognize software based on their banner or the data they transmit (e.g. HTTP responses).
 Moreover, it provides an evidence for each finding.